 With HCS v1.3 and later, you can customize a recipe to contain any number of reads.
 Reads can be indexed or non-indexed.
 However, Illumina does not guarantee the performance of custom recipes.
 Contact Illumina Technical Support if you need assistance creating custom recipes.

 For runs on the HiSeq, HiScanSQ, or GAIIx, creating and loading a sample sheet at the start of the run is optional.
 However, using a sample sheet allows you to view data shown on the indexing tab in the Sequencing Analysis Viewer (SAV) during the run.
 If you do not load a sample sheet at the start of a run in HCS, you will not be able to view indexing data in SAV.
 When analyzing indexed samples using CASAVA v1.8.2, a sample sheet is required.
 MiSeq runs require a sample sheet when setting up the run in MCS.

 Illumina recommends that you create the sample sheet using the Illumina Experiment Manager (IEM) prior to performing library prep in order to confirm appropriate index combinations.

-The instrument computer is a computational engine performing real time analysis of data.
-To avoid loss of data and other adverse effects, Illumina does not recommend installing any additional software with the exception of anti-virus software.
+The instrument control computer is a computational engine performing real-time analysis of data.
+To avoid loss of data and other adverse effects, do not install any additional software except anti-virus software.

 In order to perform dual-index sequencing in HCS 1.5, select the TruSeq Dual Index Sequencing Primer Box from the Index chemistry drop down menu on the recipe screen.
 This selection enables the use of the required chemistry for sequencing dual-indexed libraries, and must be used for sequencing any dual-indexed libraries (Nextera or TruSeq HT) regardless of which sequencing primers you will use for your run.
 Selecting any other setting will result in less than an eight-cycle index read.